-- (A) The directors may, subject to the quorum and voting requirements set out in this article, authorise any matter which would otherwise involve a director breaching his duty under the legislation to avoid conflicts of interest ("Conflict"). - (B) A director seeking authorisation in respect of a Conflict must tell the directors of the nature and extent of his interest in a Conflict as soon as possible.
-The director must give the directors sufficient details of the relevant matter to enable them to decide how to address the Conflict together with any additional information which they may request. - (C) Any director (including the relevant director) may propose that the relevant director be authorised in relation to any matter the subject of a Conflict.
-Such proposal and any authority given by the directors shall be effected in the same way that any other matter may be proposed to and resolved upon by the directors under the provisions of these articles except that: - (i) the relevant director and any other director with a similar interest will not count in the quorum and will not vote on a resolution giving such authority; and - (ii) the relevant director and any other director with a similar interest may, if the other directors so decide, be excluded from any meeting of the directors while the Conflict is under consideration. - (D) Where the directors give authority in relation to a Conflict: - (i) they may (whether at the time of giving the authority or subsequently) (a) require that the relevant director is excluded from the receipt of information, the participation in discussion and/or the making of decisions (whether at directors' meetings or otherwise) related to the Conflict; and (b) impose upon the relevant director such other terms for the purpose of dealing with the Conflict as they think fit; - the relevant director will be obliged to conduct himself in accordance with any terms imposed by the directors in relation to the Conflict; - (iii) the directors may also provide that where the relevant director obtains (otherwise than through his position as a director of the company) information that is confidential to a third party, the director will not be obliged to disclose that information to the company, or to use or apply the information in relation to the company's affairs, where to do so would amount to a breach of that confidence; - (iv) the terms of the authority shall be recorded in writing (but the authority shall be effective whether or not the terms are so recorded);

-(v) the directors may revoke or vary such authority at any time but this will not affect anything done by the relevant director prior to such revocation in accordance with the terms of such authority.
+- (A) The board may, subject to the quorum and voting requirements set out in this article, authorise any matter which would otherwise involve a director breaching his duty under the legislation to avoid conflicts of interest ("Conflict"). - (B) A director seeking authorisation in respect of a Conflict must tell the board of the nature and extent of his interest in a Conflict as soon as possible.
+The director must give the board sufficient details of the relevant matter to enable it to decide how to address the Conflict together with any additional information which it may request. - (C) Any director (including the relevant director) may propose that the relevant director be authorised in relation to any matter the subject of a Conflict.
+Such proposal and any authority given by the board shall be effected in the same way that any other matter may be proposed to and resolved upon by the board under the provisions of these articles except that: - (i) the relevant director and any other director with a similar interest will not count in the quorum and will not vote on a resolution giving such authority; and - (ii) the relevant director and any other director with a similar interest may, if the other members of the board so decide, be excluded from any meeting of the board while the Conflict is under consideration. - (D) Where the board gives authority in relation to a Conflict or where any of the situations described in paragraph (F) applies in relation to a director ("Relevant Situations"): - (i) the board may (whether at the relevant time or subsequently) (a) require that the relevant director is excluded from the receipt of information, the participation in discussion and/or the making of decisions (whether at directors' meetings or otherwise) related to the Conflict or Relevant Situation; and (b) impose upon the relevant director such other terms for the purpose of dealing with the Conflict or Relevant Situation as they think fit; - (ii) the relevant director will be obliged to conduct himself in accordance with any terms imposed by the board in relation to the Conflict or Relevant Situation; - (iii) the board may also provide that where the relevant director obtains (otherwise than through his position as a director of the company) information that is confidential to a third party, the director will not be obliged to disclose that information to the company, or to use or apply the information in relation to the company's affairs, where to do so would amount to a breach of that confidence; - (iv) the terms of the authority shall be recorded in writing (but the authority shall be effective whether or not the terms are so recorded); and - (v) the board may revoke or vary such authority at any time but this will not affect anything done by the relevant director prior to such revocation in accordance with the terms of such authority.